vinodkraman/Gender_Classifier/README.md

                                  --verbose
 ```

-The `VGG_FACE_deploy_full.prototxt` can be found in the tarball.
-Note, that the `VGG_FACE_deploy_full.prototxt` is not the same prototxt file as what was provided by the paper.
+The `VGG_FACE_deploy_full.prototxt` can be found in the repo.

 Once the weights have been extracted to a .h5 file compatible with Keras, it can be easily loaded into a high-level tf.Keras model with the same architecture as the VGG Face Descriptor.
-The Tensorflow version of the fully converted VGG Face Descriptor can be found [here](https://colab.research.google.com/drive/1N13QnNBCiaAB-A3FOn8irMoRb44mduc5?usp=sharing).
-The .py file of the notebook is also included in the tarball as `model_conversion.py`

-## Task 2: Transfer Learning/Gender Classification
+## Task: Transfer Learning/Gender Classification

-All commented code for this task can be found [here](https://colab.research.google.com/drive/1kkXN3EMy3tU1WnXf2HEQlqdFNzXwk7IL?usp=sharing) Its corresponding .py file is included in the tarball for completeness sake as `transfer_learning_gender_classification.py`

-The easiest way to run the code is by running each cell of the linked Google Collab notebook after uploading the model weights included (more info included in notebook).
+Here, we will use the weights extracted from VGG_FACE to create a new convolutional neural network for gender classification.

 ### Data Preprocessing
 The dataset was downloaded and unzipped from the following .targz link <https://s3.amazonaws.com/matroid-web/datasets/agegender_cleaned.tar.gz.>